Harshitjoc/Flight_Status_And_Notification/README.md

 - `src/components/FlightTable.js`: The main React component that fetches flight data from an API and displays it in a table.
 - `src/index.js`: The entry point for the React application.

+### Environment Variables
+The backend server uses the following environment variables:

+- EMAIL: The email address from which notifications will be sent.
+- PASS: The password for the email account.

 ## Usage

 1. Ensure both the backend and frontend servers are running.